nens/threedi-docs/source/d_1d_objects.rst

 Pipe
 ----

-Pipe in a sewer system.
+Pipe in a sewerage system.

 Geometry
 ^^^^^^^^